-Synergy between human expertise and artificial intelligence for better health care.
+Synergy between human expertise and artificial intelligence for better oral health care.

 Our research aims to harness the full potential of applied data science and artificial intelligence in dental medicine, advancing our understanding of disease and contributing to personalized treatment approaches.